The Children’s Movement of Florida

 - A fifth of our public high school students do not graduate, and almost half of 10th grade public school students in Florida cannot read at grade level.

-- Florida ranks near the bottom in terms of providing our children with access to quality health care, with more than 250,000 children currently uninsured.
+- Florida ranks near the bottom in terms of providing our children with access to quality health care, with 325,000 children uninsured as of 2017.

 The Movement’s 2020 Goals